AlchemyOptions/docs/fields/post-type-select.md

 # Post Type Select Field

-Post type select field renders a [Select 2](https://select2.github.io/) field that will provide a list of post type titles when a user has typed at least two characters (the values will be loaded dynamically).
+Post type select field renders a searchable [Select 2](https://select2.github.io/) field that will provide a list of post type titles when a user has typed at least two characters (the values will be loaded dynamically).
+Similar to the [Datalist](datalist.md) field.
 Supports [multiple choice](#multiple-choice).

 ## Description